TamikaHayes/phrase-hunter-game-oop-js/README.md

 # phrase-hunter-game-oop-js
  This browser-based word guessing game, "Phrase Hunter," uses JavaScript and OOP(Object-Oriented Programming) to select a random, hidden phrase.
-The player tries to gues the phrase by clicking letters on an onscreen keyboard.
+Similar in format to the game show "Wheel of Fortune," the player attemptss to guess the phrase by clicking letters on an onscreen keyboard.

 Rules of the Game:

 --The player’s goal is to guess all the letters in a hidden, random phrase.
 At the beginning, the player only sees the number of letters and words in the phrase, represented by blank boxes on the screen.
+The player begins with five onscreen hearts, representing five available "tries."

 --The player clicks an onscreen keyboard to guess letters in the phrase.